joeladams/OO_MPI_IO/genTextAndBinaryFiles/README.md

 The files in this folder each generate text- and binary-formatted files, but for different data types:
-- `genChars.cpp` generates char data
+- `genChars.cpp` generates a random char dataset
-- `genDoubles.cpp` generates double data
+- `genDoubles.cpp` generates a random double dataset
-- `genInts.cpp` generates int data
+- `genInts.cpp` generates a random int dataset

-The provided `Makefile` should build all three programs.
+The provided `Makefile` should build all three programs; just clone/download the folder and enter `make`.

 Once built, a command such as:

     ./genDoubles 1000000 1M_doubles